christophhart/hise_documentation/ui-components/plugin-components/viewport.md

 ---
 keywords: Viewport
-summary:  A Viewport with scroll ability.
+summary:  A Viewport with a scrollbar, that can hold (and scroll) other components.
 author:   Christoph Hart
 modified: 18.03.2019
 ---